numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    would return ``HighPrecisionDatetime``, and the casting implementation, as described below, may need to decide how to handle the datetime unit.

-2. The three-step handling of unlike dtypes could, of course, be coalesced.
+2. The three-step handling of differing dtypes could, of course, be coalesced.
    It would lose the value of splitting in return for a possibly faster execution.
 But few cases would benefit.
 Most cases, such as array coercion, involve a single Python type (and thus dtype).